Before we dive into my Copy The Millionaire review let’s get one thing out of the way:

 Nobody is promoting Copy The Millionaire or 6 Steps To Freedom because it’s a revolutionary money-making method or the training videos are top-notch.
 The only reason people try to push you to join is because of the commission they make off of you.

 Jeff Lerner, as ironic as it sounds, makes money online by promising to show other people how to make money online.

 He’s part of an unscrupulous bunch who launches ‘revolutionary never-before-seen money-making methods’ every other week.

 He makes millions a year by hoodwinking people into joining his online pyramid schemes.

 To say this guy is untrustworthy is an understatement.

 A couple of years ago he was heavily involved in Digital Altitude until they got shut down by the FTC.

 Why You’ll Regret Giving Jeff Your Contact Details

-Another reason to stay away from Copy The Millionaire is that in tiny little semi-transparent writing right at the bottom of the sales page you’ll see this rather disturbing warning which says that by completing the signup form you give Jeff’s team permission to contact you via email and phone:
+Another reason to stay away from Copy The Millionaire is that in tiny semi-transparent writing at the bottom of the sales page you’ll see this rather disturbing warning which says by completing the signup form you give Jeff’s team permission to contact you via email and phone:

 In the sales video, Jeff talks about how his 1-on-1 business advisors will help you succeed as a Copy The Millionaire member and there’s this on the payments page: